How to Fix a Broken Link:

 - “Click here” or "Here”

 - They give the user no information unless text is read around the link.
 This can be both time consuming and frustrating, especially since most users scan pages rather than read word for word.

-- They are especially bad for visually impaired users with screen readers since their assistive device will scan through the page by just tabbing through links on a page.
+- They are especially bad for users with low or no vision who may use screen readers since their assistive device will scan through the page by just tabbing through links on a page.